cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 ## Hello World Example
 For a more complete usage example, check out our [Hello World]({{page.hello_world_example_link}}) example.

+{%note title=Note%}
+When you use `nohup` in your scripts, don't forget to redirect the output and stderr to `/dev/null` and to run the operation in the background using `&`.
+For example:
+{% highlight bash %}
+nohup python -m SimpleHTTPServer > /dev/null 2>&1 &
+{%endhighlight%}
+{%endnote%}

 # Process configuration options
 * `cwd` Set the working directory for the script.